G2Me-B/streemar/README.md

 # streemar
 # ✨ Fullstack Chat & Video Calling App ✨
+This is a fully fledged chat and video call application

-> Highlights: this project integgrates
+> Highlights: this project integrates

 - 🌐 Real-time Messaging with Typing Indicators & Reactions
 - 📹 1-on-1 and Group Video Calls with Screen Sharing & Recording